marlonfrank30/SR-IOV/README.md

 Ensure that you have configured the VLAN ID matching to the VLAN configuration on the mapped interface.
 Example: If you have configured a VLAN ID 100 on the associated logical interface, then use VLAN ID 100 for SR-IOV.
 This setting enables receive and forwarding incoming frames that contain a matching VLAN ID that is VLAN 100.

-6.Click Save to save your settings.
+1. Click Save to save your settings.

 ## **SR-IOV Interface for Layer 2 Services**